cycle/docs/advanced/transaction.md

 Every persist operation with entity must be performed via Transaction object.
 This object will rely on `Heap` associated with given ORM and will request each entity mapper and relation to issue set of persist commands in a form of command chain.

+> All transaction are treated as disposable, you can create and delete them as you need.

 ## TransactionInterface
 ORM provides convinient class to manage transactions, however, it is recommended to couple your code with underlying interface for the simplicity and easier testing going forward: